SpriteLink/NIPAP/docs/install-debian.rst

 Debian and Debian derivatives (primarily Ubuntu) are the only distributions supported at this time.
 It is certainly possible to install on other Linux flavours or other UNIX-style operating systems, but there are no prebuilt packages.
-Please see install-unix.rst for installation instructions on non-Debian like Unix systems.
+Please see `install-unix <install-unix.rst>`_ for installation instructions on non-Debian like Unix systems.

 Debian installation
 -------------------